wesone/woltage/README.md

 [stores?](#store) | `Record<string, {adapter: typeof IStore, args?: any[]}>` | A list of store adapters that can be used for projections.
 The keys are arbitrary names for the adapters.
 [snapshots?](#snapshots) | [`SnapshotConfig`](#snapshot-config) \| `false` | Set a snapshot config globally for all aggregates.
 If `false`, snapshots are not used.<br>Default: `false` autostart? | `boolean` | Boolean indicating if Woltage should start automatically after creation.
 Use [`woltage.start()`](#start) to start manually.<br>Default: `true`
 [scheduler?](#scheduler) | `{adapter: typeof IScheduler, args?: any[]}` | If the application needs to schedule commands, a scheduler is needed.
-If no scheduler is provided, [`woltage.scheduleCommand()`](#schedulecommand) is not available.
+If no scheduler is provided, [`woltage.scheduleCommand()`](#schedulecommand) will throw an error.
+[eventCastingFallback?](#remote-casting) | `(event: Event, targetVersion: number, strict?: boolean) => Promise<Event>` | A fallback function for event casting when automatic casting fails due to unknown event versions.

 > \* Important:\
-If the directory (or a subdirectory) contains other modules, these modules will be imported too which could lead to side effects.
+If the directory (or a subdirectory) contains other modules, these modules will be imported too, which could lead to side effects.

 ## Event

 Every change to the state of the application is captured in an event.
-In Woltage each event has a schema (more precisely a [Zod](https://zod.dev/) schema) that defines how the event's payload looks like.
+In Woltage, each event has a schema that defines how the event's payload looks like.
+The schema needs to be [Standard Schema](https://standardschema.dev/) compliant (like [Zod](https://zod.dev/), [Valibot](https://valibot.dev/), [ArkType](https://arktype.io/), ...).
 To define an event, extend the Woltage event class:

 ```typescript
 import {Event, z} from 'woltage';